oliversh99/oliversh99/README.md

 ### Hi there 👋

+I am a student currently enrolled in the UCSD Full-Stack coding boot-camp and its My first class in programming

 <!--
 **oliversh99/oliversh99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.